"Do I need travel insurance for my Paris trip? "

 Here are three things to keep in mind:

-What's the biggest regret you might want to avoid?
-Not having the travel insurance protection you need when you need it.
+- What's the biggest regret you might want to avoid?
+Not having the travel insurance protections or repatriation services you need if you need them.

 When Should I Buy Trip insurance?